0xPARC/0xparc-intro-book/easy/src/intro.typ

 What sort of systems can we build on top of programmable cryptography?

 #todo[Import Brian's tree.
 Talk about reduction?
 Evan, take a look at the flavor text, idk if I like it - Aard]
+#todo[Agree should somehow talk about reduction here, since reader will probably start wondering high-level how you can ensure things are secure (right now first instance is at beginning of Section 3.1 Elliptic Curves) -jbel]